 Why Choose Biology?

 The 21st century has been called the Biology Century.
 That's because biology, the study of life, is the key to solving many of the problems that will face humanity in the coming decades.
 Everything from new cancer treatments, to increasing crop yield for food production, to fighting infectious disease, has its genesis in the study of biology.
-The Biology major is an excellent preparation for medical, dental, or veterinary programs.
+The Biology major is excellent preparation for medical, dental, or veterinary programs.
 Choosing a career in research can help you make an impact on health and the environment.
 You may also pursue a degree in Secondary Education to become a classroom teacher.

 What Will You Study?